-These Quick and Easy No Bake Raspberry Honey Cheesecake Bites are a decadent yet light no-bake dessert.
-They’re also paleo, dairy, and grain-free.
+These Quick and Easy No-Bake Raspberry Cheesecake Bites are a decadent yet light no-bake dessert.
+They're also paleo, dairy-free, and grain-free.

 There are certain foods you make quickly, whip them up in no time at all, and there are those that require love, care, and attention.
 Not because they're particularly difficult to make, but because they require patience.
 They tease you at each step.
 This is particularly how I feel about these vegan raspberry cheesecakes bites with rose cardamom honey.

 For this recipe, I've once again partnered with the master alchemists at Naturacentric.
 Their honey is unlike anything I've ever experienced.
 And I must say the moment I tasted their rose cardamom honey, I was awe-struck.
 I'm not sure I've tasted anything more flavorful and magical.
 It was like being in the center of a rose, experiencing it with all my senses.
 So I couldn't wait to start creating with their Rose Cardamom Honey!